aballal-source/aballal-source/README.md

 - 👯 I’m looking to collaborate on **open source projects, building APIs, and training models**

-- 🤝 I’m looking to **learn from/with experienced Software Engineers**
+- 🤝 I’m looking to **learn from and with experienced Software Engineers**

 - 💬 Ask me about **RESTful applications, AI/Machine Learning**